SamuelBor/Git-Down-On-It/README.md

 ### Push Latest Local Commits on a Branch to a Remote Repository

 `git push <remote> <branch>` pushes the current branch and its files/commits to the specified remote branch.
 If the specified remote branch does not exist, creates it.

+### Push Latest Local Commits on a Branch to a Remote Repository, Ignoring Git Warnings

+`git push <remote> —force` forces the `git push` to go through, even if it results in 'non-fast-forward merge'. **Use with care.**

 ### Push Latest Local Commits on All Branches to a Remote Repository